 When is the Learn to Play Program?

-We do two sessions a year, one during spring break and another in the Fall.
+We try to do two sessions a year, one during spring break and another in the Fall.

 What is our Learn to Play Program?